 Kathryn Andrews, the study’s lead researcher from Harvard T. H. Chan School of Public Health in the United States, says the low IPTp coverage in households surveyed over a decade after its policy adoption implies deficiencies in implementation.

 John Logedi, a deputy-director of medical services at Kenya’s Ministry of Health, says: “We still require that pregnant women in areas where malaria is a risk must get IPTp in addition to other interventions.”

 Logedi agrees that the policy is not adequately implemented.
 “The health systems should move a step further and ensure IPTp is given to pregnant mothers and that documentation is done accordingly,” Logedi tells SciDev.Net.

 Stephen Kinoti, the vice-president, clinical solutions at US-headquartered Fio Corporation, which promotes integrated, health data use, lauds the study’s importance in highlighting areas of potential improvement for IPTp during antenatal care visits.

 He suggests that providing automated guided care system during antenatal care visits, and adding essential services including embedded data capture could improve malaria control in pregnant women.
 It could also provide data on reasons for failure in the system.
-“This is an area of special need that can be addressed by better health information management (HIM) systems, which bring about technical and managerial transparency and accountability in service delivery,” adds Kinoti.

 According to Kinoti, data could be captured automatically as part of routine ANC service delivery and interconnected with the national HIM systems, which would allow for real-time support of communities, facilities and health workers providing these services.